gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 The IAM join method is available to any Teleport agent running anywhere with access to IAM credentials, such as an EC2 instance that is part of an EKS cluster.
 This method allows any resource that fulfills the defined criteria to be able to join automatically into the Teleport cluster.

 To use this method, each agent requires access to `sts:GetCallerIdentity` to use the IAM method.
-If the operator didn't [block the pod access to IMDS][blockpodaccess] this is already true since the pods inherit the node IAM role, otherwise, it can be granted by IAM OICD Provider.
+If the operator didn't [block the pod access to IMDS][blockpodaccess], this is already true since the pods inherit the node IAM role, otherwise, it can be granted by IAM OICD Provider.

 To configure the IAM joining token method, the operator has to define the IAM token spec.